-- A. Retiring employees will be allowed to continue on the School District's hospitalization and major medical program for a period of thirty (30) days beyond the date of retirement (typically the date is June 30), so long as the employee makes a ten percent (10%) contribution for the cost of said insurance, or such other sum as is required in the School District's Collective Bargaining Agreement with the teacher's union.
-Exclusive of COBRA rights, retiring employees will not be eligible to continue participation in the School District's health insurance program, and coverage will cease effective on the first day of the month following the date of retirement or thirty (30) days after the date of retirement, whichever last occurs. - B. Retiring employees may enroll in the Illinois Teachers' Retirement Insurance Program (TRIP), or any other plan for which they are eligible.
-The School District will reimburse retiring employees for the cost of hospitalization, major medical, vision, dental or accident insurance in an amount not to exceed \$6000 per year for a period of five (5) years, or until the employee reaches age sixty-five (65), or up to June 30 of the fiscal year in which the employee dies, whichever first occurs.
-If the employee's reimbursement entitlement is less than \$6,000 per year, the balance will be forfeited and will remain the property of the School District.
-No portion of the \$6,000 will be paid to the employee for anything other than reimbursement of hospitalization, major medical, vision, dental or accident insurance. - C. The \$6,000 annual health insurance reimbursement provided for in paragraph B above will be reduced by an amount equal to the one-time non-refundable penalty paid by the School District to TRS for the subject employee.
-In the event that the penalty exceeds the benefits provided in paragraph B, there will be no health insurance reimbursement.
-In the event the penalty is less than the benefits provided in paragraph 2, the health insurance reimbursement will be provided on a pro-rata basis over the five-year period of time.
+- 1. Retiring employees will be allowed to continue on the School District's hospitalization and major medical program for a period of thirty (30) days beyond the date of retirement, (typically date of retirement is June 30) so long as the employee makes a ten percent (10%) contribution for the cost of said insurance.
+Exclusive of COBRA rights, retiring employees will not be eligible to continue participation in School District's Health Insurance Program, and coverage will cease effective on the first day of the month following the date of retirement or thirty (30) days after the date of retirement, whichever last occurs - 2.
+Retiring employees may enroll in the Illinois Teachers' Retirement Insurance Program (TRIP) plan, or any other plan for which they are eligible.
+Subject to the provisions of paragraph 3 below, the School District will reimburse retiring employees for the cost of hospitalization, major medical, vision, dental or accident insurance in an amount not to exceed \$4,500 per year for a period of five (5) years, or until the employee reaches age sixty-five (65), or up to June 30 of the fiscal year in which the employee dies, whichever first occurs.
+If the employee's reimbursement entitlement is less than \$4,500 per year, the balance will be forfeited and will remain the property of the School District.
+No portion of the \$4,500 will be paid to the employee for anything other than reimbursement of hospitalization, major medical, vision, dental or accident insurance. - 3.
+The \$4,500 annual health insurance reimbursement provided for in paragraph 2 above will be reduced by an amount equal to the one-time non-refundable penalty paid by the School District to TRS for the subject employee.
+In the event that the penalty exceeds the benefits provided in paragraph 2, there will be no health insurance reimbursement.
+In the event the penalty is less than the benefits provided in paragraph 2, the health insurance reimbursement will be provided on a pro-rata basis over the five year period of time.